patrickpr/trapdirector/docs/15-mib.md

 Log destination
 ---------------

-Here is where the trap receiver
+Here is where the trap receiver will log info about what he's doing - or not doing -.

-The easy way to create rule is with an existing trap, but you also can create a rule before receiving any traps.
+Note : 'display' is for debug only and can ruin your web page.

+Be careful, in trace mode the db passwords & communities can be shown.

 Mib Management
 ===============